kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Kubeadm executes a set of preflight checks before starting the init, with the aim to verify preconditions and avoid common cluster startup problems.
 In any case the user can skip specific preflight checks (or eventually all preflight checks) with the `--ignore-preflight-errors` option.

-- [warning] If the Kubernetes version to use (specified with the `--kubernetes-version` flag) is at least one minor version higher than the kubeadm CLI version
+- [warning] If the Kubernetes version to use (specified with the `--kubernetes-version` flag) is at least one minor version higher than the kubeadm CLI version.
 - Kubernetes system requirements:
   - if running on linux:
     - [error] if not Kernel 3.10+ or 4+ with specific KernelSpec